a12com/dr_test/README.md

 3. The pipeline should be able to build the Docker image.
 4. It should also push the image to Docker Hub.

-Please ensure to provide the YAML file for the GitHub Actions pipeline.
+Please ensure to provide the YAML file for the GitHub Actions pipeline (https://github.com/a12com/dr_test/blob/main/.github/workflows/ci.yml)

 ### Part 3: Working with Helm and Terraform